afia45/E-commerce-Website-Scarlet-Dawn-/README.md

-# A Fully Functional E-Commerce Website (Scarlet Dawn)
+# A Functional E-Commerce Website (Scarlet Dawn)

-A Fully Functional E-Commerce Website - submitted as a project for the course: **CSE-3532	_Tools and Technologies for Internet Programming_**
+A Functional E-Commerce Website - submitted as a project for the course: **CSE-3532	_Tools and Technologies for Internet Programming_**
+**Note:** This is a demonstration of a basic E-Commerce website, it lacks full functionality of an E-commerce with proper processing of transactions since it was built for educational and learning purpose only.

 ## Experimental & Educational Purpose